dawnkelly09/dawnkelly09/README.md

 - 👋 Hi, I’m @dawnkelly09
 - 👀 I’m interested in transitioning from nursing to a career in web development.
-- 🌱 I am building a learning path for front end web development.
+- 🌱 I am a web developer who is learning out loud and building in public.
-- 💞️ I’m looking to collaborate on coding challenges that will stretch my abilities and help me show myself what I can accomplish.
+- 💞️ I’m looking for work!
+Seriously.

 Current focus:
 <br><br>